-- Camus VSOP - Cognac fans know this name, but many others don't and that is why it needs to be mentioned.
-This bottling has wonderful character and a fruity oak that is perfect for the French Connection.
+- Camus VSOP: Cognac fans know this name, but many others don't and that is why it needs to be mentioned.
+This bottling has wonderful character and a fruity oak that is perfect for the French connection.

 How Strong Is the French Connection?

 Drinks like this and the famous B&B were not designed to get you drunk (though they will do the job if you have too many).
 They are meant to show off some of the best brandies in the world and the higher proof means that there is more flavor to enjoy.
-Sip this one straight as it was meant to be and enjoy every lingering minute of it.
+Sip this one straight as it was meant to be and savor every minute of it.

 More French Connection Recipes

-- French Connection No. 2 - As simple and understated as this recipe, the French Connection No. 2 is also known as the Beautiful.
-In it, the amaretto is replaced by Grand Marnier which also has a cognac base and the drink truly is quite beautiful.
+- French Connection No. 2: As simple and understated as this recipe, the French connection no. 2 is also known as the beautiful.
+In it, the amaretto is replaced by Grand Marnier, which also has a cognac base and the drink truly is quite beautiful.

 |Nutritional Guidelines (per serving)|